D-L-Development/video-bookmarker-chrome-extension/README.md

 1. Navigate to the list of your downloaded extensions by going to [chrome://extensions](chrome://extensions)
 2. Enable developer mode by toggling the switch in the upper right corner
-3. Click "Load Unpacked" and locate the build directory in the project files.
+3. Click "Load Unpacked" and locate the extension directory located at repo/build/extension.
 4. Go to a web page with a video in it such as [YouTube](https://www.youtube.com/)
 5. In the upper right corner of the tab, pin the extension icon for ease of use.
 6. Once the extension icon is clicked, a side menu popup will show up.